RobCranfill/practiceMonitor/README.md

    * runPMZ.sh - script that runs the PMon as a service, for running standalone.
      * Document above at "Linux Service"

+## To Do
+ * USE GITHUB 'ISSUES' FOR THIS.
+ * Completed:
+   * Handle no MIDI device attached - including displaying msg on LCD
+   * Handle SIGTERM/INT &c (blank screen, etc)
+   * Show MIDI device name on LCD
+   * LCD display - backlight off doesn't work
+   * Clear/poweroff display when done
+   * Auto-select appropriate MIDI device
+   * Create stand-alone command to turn off backlight; use it.